All About Rachel

 Philosophy and Approach

 Our past influences our current understanding of the world.
 From birth, children learn to relate through early attachments, communication and connection with others.
 We all develop patterns, beliefs and expectations from past experiences.
 Building awareness of these can be illuminating and help to manage existing difficulties.
+Therefore I may ask you about their life so far to understand their history before we start working together.

 Ethical practice.
 As a member of the BACP, I uphold safe practice including confidentiality, respect and professionalism.
 The ethical framework is linked below and is adhered to throughout my practice.
+My work is guided by a wider organisation that makes sure I am delivering high quality and informed therapy.

 https://www.bacp.co.uk/events-and-resources/ethics-and-standards/ethical-framework-for-the-counselling-professions/